holidayextras/culture/accessibility-best-practices.md

     ...
 </nav>
 ```

+### Event handlers and keyboard traps
+* It must be possible to tab onto and away from all focusable elements on a page without becoming trapped.
+This often happens when a JavaScript function has been set to prevent all keypresses on an element without excluding the tab key.
+* Wherever possible, use device independent event handlers (`focus`, `blur`, `select`, `change`) so that they are triggered by both keyboard and mouse.
+* If a device dependent event is used, an equivalent keyboard event handler should also be set.
+For example, if content is revealed on hover using `mouseover` and hidden with `mouseout`, it should also be revealed with `focus` and hidden with `blur`.

 <a name="tabindex"></a>
 ### Tabindex
 In general, elements should be left in the default tab order and `tabindex` attributes should not be used to change that order.
 However, `tabindex` can be used to add or remove elements from the tab order completely.